Keiwen/Utils/README.md

 # Utils
-A bench of utils functions
+A bench of utils functions.

+All classes here should be designed to be extendable the most as possible.

+*Full doc is planned like hemmmm you know...
+Later...
+Sorry!*

 ## Analyser and Mutator
 * Check if array is sequential (numerical keys ordered)